-If your computer includes a DVD±RW optical drive, you can use software such as Windows® Media Player or Roxio Creator Business to burn data and audio files, including MP3 and WAV music files.
-To burn video files to a CD or DVD, use Windows Movie Maker.
+If your computer includes a CD-RW, DVD-RW or DVD±RW optical drive, you can use software such as Windows Media Player or Roxio Creator Business to burn data and audio files, including MP3 and WAV music files.
+To burn video files to a disc, use Windows Movie Maker.